 4. You just moved to the U.S.

-But if you don’t plan on driving very often, you could lower your costs with pay-per-mile insurance.
+It can feel frustrating, like starting from scratch as some insurance companies might consider you to have no driving experience or a motor vehicle report they can consider.
+Sadly, some insurance companies won’t accept an international license.
+But if that’s not the case, and you don’t plan on driving very often, you could lower your costs with pay-per-mile insurance.
 Unlike traditional insurance companies, Metromile focuses on someone’s actual driving, primarily how often you drive, to determine the price you pay.

 Having a defensive driving class under your belt demonstrates that you know the rules of the road and how to respond safely to dangerous situations when you’re behind the wheel.
 It also shows an insurance company you’re taking steps to become a safer driver.